 The primary issue we have with the Freedom Pants is that the pockets and some seams are unsealed.
 The main lower leg seams are taped, but the pocket and vent zippers are not waterproof.
 The seams that secure these zippers are not waterproof either.
 This will not be a concern for most casual skiers, but for hardcore chargers and everyday users like ski instructors and patrollers, we'd opt for a completely weatherproof alternative.
 None of the pants with fully sealed seams and waterproof zippers are as affordable as the Freedom Insulated.

 Spyder Dare GTX

 We have some minor issues with the venting (we prefer externally located vents for maximum airflow — those on the Dare are along the inseam).
 But, these are designed for cold days when you're unlikely to want to give up any heat.
 Also, we wish all of the pockets were waterproof.
-Overall, though, these are the best insulated pants for skiing that we have tested in a while, and when it gets super cold, the Spyder Dare are our go-to model.
+Overall, though, these are the best insulated pants for skiing that we have tested in a while.
+When it gets super cold, the Spyder Dare is our go-to model.